1. /

-Burnet Microbiome Initiative: Vaginal microbiome in pregnant women in PNG and impact on birth weight and infant growth
+Burnet Microbiome Initiative: vaginal microbiome in pregnant women in PNG and impact on birth weight and infant growth

 Non-optimal cervicovaginal microbiota are associated with adverse sexual and reproductive health outcomes.
 However, the nature of the vaginal microbiome in Papua New Guinean women and its role in protecting against or increasing vulnerability to these outcomes are unknown.